uttamk/mldeploy/README.md

-The delta files should be xquery files of the format number.xqy (where number is any positive integer). eg. 1.xqy, 100.xqy.
-Files named like foo.xqy in the deltas path will crash the exe (as of version now)
+The delta files should be xquery files of the format number[description].xqy (where number is any positive integer). eg. 1 inserting foo.xqy, 100.xqy.
+Files named like foo.xqy (without a leading number) will throw an exception.
 =====================================================================================================
- Running Console.mldeploy.exe script gives you Expected usage: Console.MLDeploy.exe script <options>
+Running Console.mldeploy.exe script gives you

+Expected usage: Console.MLDeploy.exe script <options>
 <options> available:
       --deltaspath, -d[=VALUE]